 Your Role During Late-Stage Alzheimer’s

-When it comes to late-stage Alzheimer’s, the most you can do as a family member or caregiver (or both), is to focus on preserving the patients quality of life and their dignity.
-Even though a person’s ability to walk and talk will diminish during the late-stages of this disease, scientific research shows us that some core of the person’s self remains.
+When it comes to late-stage Alzheimer’s, the most you can do as a family member or caregiver (or both) is to focus on preserving the patient’s quality of life and their dignity.
+Even though a person’s ability to walk and talk will diminish during the late-stages of this disease, scientific research shows that some core of the person’s self remains.
 That said, there are ways you can connect with a person during the late stages of Alzheimer’s.

-In the late-stage of this disease, the patient primarily experiences the world through their senses.
-You can convey your care for them through touch, taste, sound, sight and smell.
+In the late-stage of this disease and mental decline, the patient primarily experiences the world through their senses.
+You can convey your care for them through touch, taste, sound, sight, and smell.
 For example, you could try:

-- Playing his or her favorite music – Music Therapy has been shown to be incredibly helpful for those with dementia
+- Playing his or her favorite music – Music Therapy is shown to be incredibly helpful for those with dementia

 - Reading books that have meaning to the person